Neychok/wordpress/readme.md

 - Pagination of student archive page

-	- Struggle #1: Had to comment code from previous tasks because it was overwriting posts_per_page.
+	- Had to comment out code from previous tasks because it was overwriting posts_per_page.

 - Rest of tasks from yesterday

 - Tasks from day 10

-	- Created custom meta boxes and display them on the front end.
+	- Create custom meta boxes and display them on the front end.

 	- Created a custom column with checkbox that saves its state with ajax.